theguly/iris-doc-src/docs/index.md

 !!! warning "Disclaimer"

-    IRIS is in its early stage.
+    IRIS is still in its early stage.
 It can already be used in production, but please [set backups of the database](/operations/upgrades/#backing-up-db) and DO NOT expose the interface on the Internet.
     We highly recommended the use of a private dedicated and secured network.

 <!-- !!! warning "Upgrading to v1.4.0 ?
 Please read the [upgrade documentation](/operations/upgrades/#v140)" -->